katsucodes247/bitcoinpy-www/content/docs/buidl/transactions.md

 P2SH is an abbreviation for Pay to Script Hash.
 It allows you to lock coins to the hash of a script, and you then provide that original script when you come unlock those coins.

+{{< tip >}}
 "Script Hash addresses" are intended for multisig or other "smart contract" address.
 If all you wish to do is receive payment to an address (without multisig) it's better to use P2WPKH as it's cheaper to spend from those addresses.
+{{< /tip >}}

 scriptPubKey: `OP_HASH160` `<scriptHash>` `OP_EQUAL`